-- 1. Place the JAR file for the filter, security constraint, or other feature in the domain-dir'/lib' directory. - 2.
-Edit the domain-dir'/config/default-web.xml' file to refer to the JAR file. - To apply your changes, restart GlassFish Server.
-See To Restart a Domain.
+- 1. Place the JAR file for the filter, security constraint, or other feature in the domain-dir/lib directory. - 2.
+Edit the domain-dir/config/default-web.xml file to refer to the JAR file. - 3.
+To apply your changes, restart Eclipse GlassFish.